testjiho/innovative-fraud-detection/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

 2. In your browser's URL bar, append **#secrets/createScope** to your Azure Databricks base URL (for example, <https://eastus.azuredatabricks.net#secrets/createScope>).

-3. Enter the name of the secret scope, such as `key-vault-secrets`.
+3. Enter `key-vault-secrets` for the name of the secret scope.

 4. Select **Creator** within the Manage Principal drop-down to specify only the creator (which is you) of the secret scope has the MANAGE permission.